 - Improve your immune system to protect your body from microbial infections.

 - Take vitamin C to boost your immune system.
 Also, drink the vitamin C rich juices such as orange or lime juices.

 In a Nutshell,

 As I said earlier, swollen uvula or uvulitis is a common medical condition and no need of medical treatment needed to cure this swelling.
+Even though elongated uvula is not a big problem, it irritates you by touching your tongue.
 Home remedies and treatments can heal your inflamed uvula faster than usual.
 So no need to afraid of swollen uvula problem, until you face the above said issues such as breathing or swallowing.